thomvaill/log4brains/README.md

 To do so, you are very welcome to [create a new feedback in the Discussions](https://github.com/thomvaill/log4brains/discussions/new?category=Feedback) or to reach out to me at <thomvaill@bluebricks.dev>.
 Thanks a lot 🙏

 Disclaimer: during the beta, some releases can introduce breaking changes without any warning.

+Compatibility issues: the project is heavily tested on Ubuntu / Google Chrome environments; It should also work on Windows, macOS and other browsers, but since this is a beta version, some bugs can occur.
+Please raise an issue if you encounter some!

 ## Contributing